mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-other-payment-methods-mlm.en.md

  }
 ]
 ```
-]]]

 > NOTE
 >
 > Important
 >
-> The boleto expiration date can be configured by sending a POST request with the `data_of_expiration` parameter to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post).
-After expiration, the boleto will be cancelled.
+> The ticket expiration date can be configured by sending a POST request with the `data_of_expiration` parameter to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post).
+After expiration, the ticket will be cancelled.